 - 1 October 2022 - The restriction of HFSS product promotion by location introduced

 - 1 October 2023 - restriction of HFSS product promotion by volume price introduced

 The new HFSS regulations have been a hot topic over the past few months.
-Despite early scepticism, with most brits believing the HFSS regulations will not be effective in reducing childhood obesity, early trails spearheaded big brands including Unilever, Kellogg’s and Innocent, saw sales for HFSS products drop by 20% when the trial restrictions were in place.
-One month on since the restriction of HFSS product promotion by location was introduced, we explore the impact the restrictions are actually having across the industry since they came into effect on 1st October and what this means for NPD.
+Despite early scepticism, with most believing the HFSS regulations will not be effective in reducing childhood obesity, early trials spearheaded by big brands including Unilever, Kellogg’s and Innocent, saw sales for HFSS products drop by 20% when the trial restrictions were in place.
+One month on since the restriction of HFSS product promotion by location was introduced, we explore the impact the restrictions are actually having across the industry since they came into effect on 1st October and what this means for New Product Development (NPD).